GATB/simka/README.md

 The installation creates 4 executables (./build/bin directory):

-    simka: main software to be used for your analysis simkaCount, simkaMerge and simkaCOuntProcess: not to be used directly, called by 'simka'
+    simka: main software to be used for your analysis simkaCount, simkaMerge and simkaCountProcess: not to be used directly, called by 'simka'

 All softwares must stay in the same folder; so, if you want to move them elsewhere on your system, consider to let them altogether.